The Making of JWU Wildcat

 Most molds are made of at least two pieces, and a shim with keys is placed between the parts during construction so that the mold can be put back together accurately.
 If there are long, thin pieces extending out of the model, they are often cut off of the original and molded separately.
 Sometimes many molds are needed to recreate the original model, especially for large models.
 “Wildcat” was composed of over 160 panel sections, or individual molds.

-In this project, the rock mold proved to be the most unforgiving mold for Heather and her husband Rich.
+In this project, the rock mold proved to be the most unforgiving mold.

 Once the mold is finished, molten wax is poured into it and swished around until an even coating, usually about 1⁄8 inch thick, covers the inner surface of the mold.
 This is repeated until the desired thickness is reached (~3/16-5/8).
 The temperature of the wax is one of several critical factors to getting good wax patterns that are not filled with pinholes.